imByteCat/build-xmrig/README.md

 # Build XMRig

-Using GitHub Actions to build the latest XMRig from source code.
+Using GitHub Actions to build the latest XMRig from source code everyday.